dubrie/public/books.md

 - Invisible Women
 - The Hunt for Vulcan
 - Leonardo Da Vinci
+- The Long Way to a Small, Angry Planet (Wayfarers, 1)
 - Mismatch: How Inclusion Shapes Design
 - The Organic Machine: The Remaking of the Columbia River
 - The Organized Mind